Renjeeshrk/PublicRepo01/Terraform/Get Started.md

 ![image](https://github.com/Renjeeshrk/PublicRepo01/assets/51906504/248abbbf-716c-4864-8571-9147fef83384)

-11. Follow the package creation page, Select Indivudual for the integration method
+11. Follow the package creation page, Select Individual  for the integration method
-12. Copy the the script
+12. Copy the  script

  ![image](https://github.com/Renjeeshrk/PublicRepo01/assets/51906504/b8d17a60-00ec-4a96-b5ca-cdeb3e626223)
 14. Run the script on your machine to install all the packages